-  - Can you search for the document based on the information in the document?
-Can you search for the documents by name?
+- Can you search for a document based on information in the document?
+Can you search for a document by name?

-- Does the system provide extensive analytics and reporting systems?
+- Does the system provide extensive analytics and reporting?

 - Can the provider customize the CLM system according to your needs and specific requests?

 Are there other questions you have regarding contract management automation?
-We will be glad to help you!
+We would be glad to help you!